199ocero/filachat/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jaocero/filachat.svg?style=flat-square)](https://packagist.org/packages/jaocero/filachat)

-Filachat is a plugin for integrating real-time customer support chat into your application.
-Provides tools for both customer and agent chat interfaces, with features for managing and maintaining chat conversations.
+Filachat is a plugin for adding real-time customer support chat to your application.
+It provides tools for both customer and agent chat interfaces, with features for managing and maintaining conversations.
+You can also disable role constraints to let users chat with each other without restrictions.

+> [!IMPORTANT]
+> This plugin has two roles: `agent` and `user`.
+When role restrictions are enabled, `agents` cannot chat with each other, and `users` cannot chat with each other.
+Only `agents` and `users` can chat with each other, and vice versa.
+If role restrictions are disabled, `agents` and `users` can freely chat with one another without any restrictions.

 ## Installation